TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## System Architecture And Components

-The CF Template shared above defines the architecture for handling WebSocket Connections, managing them in a DynamoDB table, & enabling communication between connected clients using Lambda.
+The CloudFormation Template I've shared above defines the architecture for handling WebSocket Connections, managing them in a DynamoDB table, & enabling communication between connected clients using Lambda.

 API Gateway for the Websocket API, will be separately defined on the console.
+(Will be sharing shortly)

 <img width="416" alt="image" src="https://github.com/TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/assets/78227704/afed5865-ebe0-4292-b402-b74216650655">

 ### API Gateway:-
-As stated above, WebSocket API through API Gateway allows for bidirectional, persistent data connections between Clients and Serverless Backends.
+As stated above, the WebSocket API through API Gateway allows for bidirectional, persistent data connections between Clients and Serverless Backends.

 ### NoSQL Datastore:-
 **ConnectionsTable:** <br /> This is the DynamoDB table with primary Key named _connectionsId_.